|

 Ingredients

 Lavender- For this recipe you can use either French lavender or an English variety.
 Either way, the lavender adds a lovely floral note to these cookies.
+If using fresh lavender, you will want to dry it beforehand.

 Flour- I suggest using all-purpose flour.
 For this recipe I use unbleached organic all-purpose flour but standard all-purpose will work just fine.

 Sugar- These cookies call for white sugar.
-I like to use pure cane sugar but regular refined white sugar works well and creates a nice crispness to the cookies just the same.
+I like to use pure cane unrefined sugar but regular refined white sugar works well and creates a nice crispness to the cookies just the same.

 Vanilla- Use pure vanilla extract.
 On that note here is a simple tutorial for making homemade vanilla extract right at home.